Jwink3101/dfb/docs/CLI_help.md

   --tail N              Include --head (if set) plus the last N lines.
   --human               Use human readable sizes --timestamp-local     Specify timestamps in local time instead of UTC/Z (default).
-                        Note, if applicable, all ModTimes are local
+                        Note, if applicable, all ModTimes are always local regardless

 ```